stefantaubert/quora-competition/src/README.md

 # Projects
 ![Python](https://img.shields.io/badge/python-3.6.0-green.svg)

-All four projects were created with PyCharm.
+All four projects were created with PyCharm and Python 3.6.0.
 - Baseline: This project contains my first approaches with simple implementations like:
 	- RandomComparer: assigns an random value between 0 and 1 to each questionpair
 	- EqualComparer: assigns the value 1 to each questionpair